snu-dbs/prevision/evaluation/README.md

 We need to import data to PostgreSQL first.
 Before importing, please open `./import-script/auto.sh` and `./sparse/import.sh` and check `DATAPATH` if it directs the right path.
+Second, open `main.py` and update connection information (at line 6) to your environment.
 After that, run the following commands to import data to PostgreSQL.

 ```bash